Sing Party: Track list

-The following is a list of the 50 songs available in the game.
-Since Sing Party is online-enabled and connects to the Nintendo Network, Nintendo advertised releasing future songs as DLC in early 2013, though none was ever released.
+The following is a list of the 50 songs available in Sing Party.
+Nintendo advertised plans to release more songs as DLC starting in early 2013, though none were ever released.

 Reception

 Sing Party has received mixed reviews.
 The game received a score of 60/100 on review aggregator website Metacritic, indicating “mixed or average reviews”.
 IGN has given the game a 6.3 out of 10, saying that "while one person steps up as the main performer, others can dance, sing and clap along with the prompts on the TV screen making sure everyone at the party is rocking out together."
-Nintendo Life gave the game a 5/10 score, praising the flashy graphics but criticizing the game for lacking identity and being mediocre.
+Nintendo Life gave the game a 5/10 score, praising the flashy graphics and gamepad use, but criticising the game for lacking identity.